 This idea didn’t last, Maclachlan told 3rd Degree.
 The 12 year-old’s “intelligence, charisma, vocals, ability, confidence, humility” made a big impression.

 What to do with a promising singer just entering her teens?
 Ella wasn’t waiting for suggestions.
 Despite liking Maclachlan, she wasn’t about to take his not-subtle hint of studying up on the CD of classic 1960s hits he gave her as a parting gift: that was thrown in the bin.
 More meetings with UMG reps followed, and Ella was getting a feel for what the music business was like.
-In Marc Shapiro’s quickie bio Lorde: Your Heroine she is quoted saying about this period: “People would talk to my manager instead of me, until I would insert the kind of dry sentence that would make most adults splutter and blush and reach for their water.
+She was later quoted saying about this period: “People would talk to my manager instead of me, until I would insert the kind of dry sentence that would make most adults splutter and blush and reach for their water.
 After that they would take me seriously.”

 From 2010 to 2013 – while attending Takapuna Grammar – Ella led a dual life.
 Half the time she sat in a classroom like any other teenager, half the time she shook hands and discussed songwriting partners with heavyweight music reps.
 Her vocal range developed with the help of a singing teacher, making it a flexible tool to express those words she had banked.